groupdocs-signature-cloud/GroupDocs.Signature-Products/english/signature/ruby/_index.md

           ```
       # more_feature_loop
       - title: "Set Background Brush for Stamp & Text Signatures"
-        content: "Using GroupDocs.Signature Cloud SDK for Ruby, you can set background brush effects for your text ‎as well as stamp signatures.
-Currently, the SDK supports to apply 4 different types of brushes, which ‎include, Radial Gradient Brush, Linear Gradient Brush, Textured Brush, and Solid Brush.‎"
+        content: "Using GroupDocs.Signature Cloud SDK for Ruby, you can set background brush effects for your text as well as stamp signatures.
+Currently, the SDK supports to apply 4 different types of brushes, which include, Radial Gradient Brush, Linear Gradient Brush, Textured Brush, and Solid Brush."
 ############################# Support ############################
 support:
     enable: true